-The Family Lawyers at Howie Johnson Barristers & Solicitors in Windsor Help Clients Navigate Divorce and Separation
+The Family Lawyers at Johnson Miller Family Lawyers in Windsor Help Clients Navigate Divorce and Separation

-The experienced divorce lawyers at Howie Johnson Barristers & Solicitors have assisted clients in Windsor and Essex County by helping them navigate and work through family law disputes.
+The experienced divorce lawyers at Johnson Miller Family Lawyers have assisted clients in Windsor and Essex County by helping them navigate and work through family law disputes.
 Our lawyers frequently advise clients on matters involving children and social media throughout divorce proceedings.
 To schedule a consultation with one of our family lawyers, contact our office at 519-973-1500 or reach out to us online.